sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 To learn more about what you need to do in order to support UEFI drivers, see [UEFI in Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/bringup/uefi-in-windows).

-To learn more about the requirements specified in the Unified Extensible Firmware Interface specification, see [http://www.uefi.org/specifications](http://www.uefi.org/specifications).
+To learn more about the requirements specified in the Unified Extensible Firmware Interface specification, see [UEFI specifications](http://www.uefi.org/specifications).

 ## Hypervisor-protected code integrity (HVCI)
 HVCI is a system mitigation that protects kernel memory and the kernel mode code integrity process.
 It blocks malware that attempts to exploit kernel memory vulnerabilities (e.g. buffer overflows etc) because kernel memory pages are never writable and executable.